KfurkK/LLaMantic/README.md

 now the dataset is ready to train the model and train the model with train.py

 #### TODO
--Proper evaluation/Benchmarking
+- Proper evaluation/Benchmarking.
--System prompt-containing dataset
+- System prompt-containing dataset.
--Available fine-tuned checkpoints
+- Available fine-tuned checkpoints.
--further training strategies: RLHF, RLAI etc.
+- further training strategies: RLHF, RLAI etc..